a

 5. Gilda Patricia C. Maquilan GCash Business Sector

-7. Olivia Limpe-Aw Liquor-Maker Destileria Limtuaco omen NGO
+7. Olivia Limpe-Aw Liquor-Maker Destileria Limtuaco Employer/Business Sector

 8. Xavier “Prof. X” C. Alpasa Xaivier and Associates Social Economy